 “Yeah, the key is to connect with people.”

-Ellen fiddles with the edge of her placemat.
-For some reason, she’s really nervous.
-She’s only known Layla for twenty-four hours, but she feels totally captivated by the woman.
-She’s desperate to get to know her better, understand what makes her tick.
-“So, what do you do when you’re not standing on the street corner?” she asks finally.
+Ellen fiddled with the edge of her placemat.
+For some reason, she was really nervous.
+She’d only known Layla for twenty-four hours but was already totally captivated by the woman.
+She was desperate to get to know her better, understand what made her tick.
+“So, what do you do when you’re not standing on the street corner?” she ased.
 “You mentioned you work full-time…”

-Ellen laughs.
+Ellen laughed.
 “Ah, everyone’s favorite subject.
 I bet people run from you at parties.”

 “Ha, yeah, people usually cringe when I tell them what I teach.
-Most people have terrible memories of high school algebra class.
+Most people have terrible memories of high school math class.
 What about you, what do you do?”

 “I’m a flight attendant for Logan Airlines.”

 “Oh, wow.
 That’s got to be a tough job.
 No way I could do that.
 You must have some stories.
 I mean, people can be so awful.”